MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/live-migration-workgroup-cluster.md

 #### [Server Manager](#tab/server-manager)

 1. From Server Manager, open Hyper-V Manager.
-1. Connect to whichever server you want to setup.
+1. Connect to whichever server you want to set up.
 1. In the **Actions** pane, select **Hyper-V Settings...**, then **Live Migrations**.
 1. In the **Live Migrations** pane, confirm that **Enable incoming and outgoing live migrations** is selected.
 1. Under **Simultaneous live migrations**, specify a different number if you don't want to use the default of 1.
 1. Under **Incoming live migrations**, if you want to use specific network connections to accept live migration traffic, select **Add** to type the IP address information.
 Otherwise, select **Use any available network for live migration**.
 Select **OK**.
 1. Review the details.
 Select **OK**.
-1. Repeat the steps in the Hyper-V manager for the other server node.
+1. Repeat the steps in the Hyper-V Manager for the other server node.

 ---

-### Step 4: Move a running virutal machine with live migration
+### Step 4: Move a running virtual machine with live migration

 Finally, do a live migration to move a running virtual machine.